Gain Fireworks In Wash Scent Booster Review: I LOVE It!

 Thanks so much Janet for sharing this review.
 I actually saw this product at my Walmart yesterday, noted it was a new product and considered taking a picture to show everyone and though, nah, they'll have a promo picture I can use.
 No, of course not, it is that new!

 I haven't been able to find any promotional material about it yet, not even from Gain's own website, so I'll tell you all I know from my brief glance at the store yesterday.
 I know it is a product similar to Downy Unstopables, in that they are little crystals you put into the wash with your clothes and their only purpose is to provide scent.
-It is NOT a fabric softener like Purex Crystals, but does provide scent just like the Purex version does.
+It

 ***Update #1: I have now found out a bit more about the product.
 The only scent they currently have is called "Sweet Sizzle."
 It is pink little crystals, and it is supposed to smell like a "cool breeze of a sunny spring morning."
 I'm not exactly sure what that smells like, but nonetheless that is the description.*** End Update